DANS-KNAW/dans-frontend-framework/packages/deposit/README.md

-# DANS Deposit component
+# Deposit package

-The Deposit component consists of the metadata form and a file upload section.
+The Deposit component is the heart of the form.
+It consists of the metadata form and a file upload section.

+## Form config

     import { Deposit } from "@dans-framework/deposit"